 Similarly, American roaches are omnivores that feed on various items such as soap, milk, plant shoots, cosmetics, glue, toothpaste, and fruits undergoing fermentation.

-Save those beauty soap bars and products of yours in order to forestall these crawlies from ruining them!
+Save your beauty soap bars and products to forestall these crawlies from ruining them!

 German cockroaches can flourish from a hundred to up to two hundred days; they undergo three phases of transition in their lives, namely, egg, nymph, and adult.

-To a great extent, their lifespan is also dependent on the temperature of their surroundings and their diet.
+To a great extent, their lifespan also depends on the temperature of their surroundings and their diet.

-An adult American cockroach survive for as long as a year; their lifecycle is inclusive of the same stages as a German cockroach.
+An adult American cockroach survives for as long as a year; their lifecycle includes the same stages as a German cockroach.